PdxCodeGuild/class_sheep/6 Post-Course/jobs.md

   - Work on personal projects, learn a new framework/library
   - Find an internship
   - Put up a personal website
+- Keep up on news about the industry
 - Apply for jobs